You can water residential or commercial gardens and lawns at any time, on any day using a hand-held hose fitted with a trigger nozzle.

 A mobile spa can only be filled or topped up in accordance with a Water Use Plan.

 A water toy connected to a hose cannot be used at any time.

 Each Victorian urban water corporation has the ability to grant exemptions to water restrictions in special circumstances.
 For information regarding the circumstances under which an exemption may be granted and how to apply for an exemption, please contact your local water corporation.

 Warm-season grass 28-day exemption

 Households and businesses can apply for a one-off, 28-day exemption from water restrictions to enable new warm-season lawns to be established.

 Warm season grass uses a lot less water than other grass.
 Couch, Buffalo and Kikuyu thrive throughout spring and summer on little rainfall, making them well suited to Melbourne's changing climate.
-For the average Melbourne backyard, water use is likely to be reduced by 70 per cent.
+For the average Melbourne backyard, water use is likely to be reduced by 70%.

 The exemption will apply for installing pre-grown turf and for sowing grass seeds, but is limited to one exemption per property, per year.

-Households can obtain the grass exemption between September and March by:
+You can obtain the grass exemption between September and March by contacting your water corporation.